 |

-Purchase, lease or otherwise acquire for their own use
+Purchase, lease or otherwise acquire for their own use and operation

-property or other facilities for use by its members.
+facilities for use by its members.

 |